leonardodesouzaf/projeto7-instagramreact/README.md

 ###

-<p align="left">In my second project in the full-stack web development course at Driven Education I've made an Instagram clone, the page have different layouts: one for desktop and two for mobile.
-In this project I've used the following technologies: HTML, CSS, Git and GitHub.</p>
+<p align="left">In my seventh project in the full-stack web development course at Driven Education I've made a React version of my second project in this course, the page have different layouts: one for desktop and two for mobile.
+The purpose of this project is to bring the initial steps of the React study, adressing topics such as componentization and much more.
+In this project I've used the following technologies: HTML, CSS, JavaScript, React, Webpack, Git and GitHub.</p>

 ###